 The Authority is currently dependent upon third parties to assist it with originating and servicing MEFA Education Loans.
 As of the date of this Official Statement, Anovaa is acting as the Loan Originating Agent and PHEAA is acting as the Loan Servicer and custodian with respect to MEFA Education Loans.
-The Authority reserves the right, however, to establish different Issue M Loan origination and servicing arrangements in accordance with the Issue M Resolution.
+The Authority reserves the right, however, to establish different Issue L Loan origination and servicing arrangements in accordance with the Issue L Resolution.
 The cash flow projections relied upon by the Authority in structuring the bond issue are based upon assumptions with respect to servicing costs which the Authority based upon the PHEAA Servicing Agreement.
-No assurance can be given that the Authority will be able to extend the term of the PHEAA Servicing Agreement, which is subject to renewal annually after March 31, 2023, or that the Authority will be able to enter into servicing agreements with other acceptable Loan Servicers at the assumed-level of servicing cost upon scheduled expiration of the current PHEAA Servicing Agreement.
-Although PHEAA is obligated to cause the Issue M Loans to be serviced in accordance with the terms of the PHEAA Servicing Agreement, the timing of payments to be actually received with respect to Issue M Loans will be dependent upon the ability of PHEAA, to adequately service the Issue M Loans.
+No assurance can be given that the Authority will be able to extend the term of the PHEAA Servicing Agreement, which is subject to renewal annually after March 31, 2024, or that the Authority will be able to enter into servicing agreements with other acceptable Loan Servicers at the assumed-level of servicing cost upon scheduled expiration of the current PHEAA Servicing Agreement.
+Although PHEAA is obligated to cause the Issue L Loans to be serviced in accordance with the terms of the PHEAA Servicing Agreement, the timing of payments to be actually received with respect to Issue L Loans will be dependent upon the ability of PHEAA to adequately service the Issue L Loans.
 In addition, investors and the Authority will be relying on PHEAA's compliance with applicable federal and state laws and regulations.
-Prior to the effective date of the Loan Origination Agreement and the PHEAA Servicing Agreement, the MEFA Education Loans were originated and serviced by Conduent, which had acted as a loan servicer and originator for the Authority since January 1, 2003 and notified the Authority in 2017 that it would not be renewing its contract with the Authority.
-PHEAA is not responsible for errors in servicing or origination of the MEFA Education Loans (including any Issue M Loans) prior to its commencement of servicing the MEFA Education Loans pursuant to the PHEAA Servicing Agreement.
+PHEAA is not responsible for errors in servicing or origination of the MEFA Education Loans (including any Issue L Loans) prior to its commencement of servicing the MEFA Education Loans pursuant to the PHEAA Servicing Agreement.

-In the event of a default by PHEAA under the PHEAA Servicing Agreement resulting solely from certain events of insolvency or bankruptcy (if permitted), a court, conservator, receiver or liquidator may have the power to prevent the appointment of a successor loan servicer and delays in collections in respect of the Issue M Loans may occur.
-Delays in the receipts of payments with respect to Issue M Loans in excess of the delinquency and default assumptions adopted by the Authority for purposes of preparing cash flow projections as a basis for structuring the issue may delay the timely payment when due of the Principal Installments of and interest on the Issue M Bonds, including the Series 2022 Bonds, of Program Expenses and of Subordinated Program Expenses (if any).
+In the event of a default by PHEAA under the PHEAA Servicing Agreement resulting solely from certain events of insolvency or bankruptcy (if permitted), a court, conservator, receiver or liquidator may have the power to prevent the appointment of a successor loan servicer and delays in collections in respect of the Issue L Loans may occur.
+Delays in the receipts of payments with respect to Issue L Loans in excess of the delinquency and default assumptions adopted by the Authority for purposes of preparing cash flow projections as a basis for structuring the issue may delay the timely payment when due of the Principal Installments of and interest on the Issue L Bonds, including the Series 2023 Bonds, of Program Expenses and of Subordinated Program Expenses (if any).

-In the event of a default by Anovaa under the Loan Origination Agreement resulting solely from certain events of insolvency or bankruptcy, a court, conservator, receiver or liquidator may have the power to prevent the appointment of a successor originator and delays in originations in respect of the Issue M Loans may occur.
-Delays in the origination of Issue M Loans may result in early redemption of the Series 2022 Bonds due to non-origination.
+In the event of a default by Anovaa under the Loan Origination Agreement resulting solely from certain events of insolvency or bankruptcy, a court, conservator, receiver or liquidator may have the power to prevent the appointment of a successor originator and delays in originations in respect of the Issue L Loans may occur.
+Delays in the origination of Issue L Loans may result in early redemption of the Series 2023 Bonds due to non-origination.